Protecting and managing special areas

 To protect discrete areas containing values of outstanding significance, the Antarctic Treaty Parties have declared a number of ASPAs which protect outstanding environmental, scientific, historic, aesthetic or wilderness values, any combination of those values, or ongoing or planned scientific research.
 It is an offence to enter a protected area without a permit and the permit must not authorise any activity that has not been authorised by the plan of management.

-Permits for entry to ASPAs can be applied for using the Antarctic Applications Online (AAO) System.
-Contact the Territories, Environment and Treaties Section for directions on how to apply for your permits.
-The generic email is firstname.lastname@example.org or alternatively telephone the Permits Officer on (03) 6232 3347 or 6232 3402.
+Contact the Territories, Environment and Treaties Section for directions on how to apply for permits to enter ASPAs.
+Please email email@example.com or alternatively telephone the Environmental Policy Officer on 03 6232 3209.

 Any activity in an Antarctic Specially Protected Area not authorised by the plan of management relating to that site is prohibited.

-Any activity to be carried out in a protected area must be in accordance with the relevant management plan.
+Any activity to be carried out in a protected area must be in accordance with the relevant management plan available from the Antarctic Treaty Secretariat website.

 The plans provide, amongst other things, information on reason for designation, identification of restricted zones, conditions under which permits may be granted, conditions applying to access and activities which may be carried out in the area.